robhinds/food-science-site/science/_posts/2021-08-27-ultimate-guide-brisket.md

 ---
-date: 2021-08-30
+date: 2021-08-27
 title: How-to BBQ&#58; The ultimate guide to BBQ brisket
 categories:
  - howto
-sitemap: false
-hidden: true
 featured_image: /images/brisket.jpg
 image: /images/brisket.jpg
 layout: post
 recipe:
 ---

 Brisket is one of the most iconic BBQ cooks you can do.
 For those on the circuit, brisket is the Mt Everest of cooks - traditionally one of the longest cooks in terms of time, and with the different muscles, one of the trickiest.
-Just like Everest, few BBQ chefs have a zero casualty record for cooking brisket - There are few things more disappointing then spending your hard earned cash as well as giving up large amounts of your time to have a disappointing centre piece of your meal.
+Just like Everest, brisket has claimed more than a few casualties when it comes to attempted cooks.
+And I can tell you, there are few things more disappointing then spending your hard earned cash as well as giving up large amounts of your time to have a disappointing centre piece of your meal.

 Thankfully, with time and practice, anyone can get to the point of cooking great brisket and wowing all their dinner guests.
 And whilst nothing can replace time and experience, we can utilise science to improve our chances and understanding of what exactly is going on during the cook.

-I have resisted writing about brisket for a while now, in part because I generally find brisket _recipes_ to be somewhat disappointing.
-After all, for a traditional low-and-slow brisket cook, aside from details fo how to trim the meat, it really is just applying the rub and then cooking low and slow until its done, anywhere from 8 to 15 hours!
+I have resisted writing about brisket for a while now, in part because I generally find brisket recipes to be somewhat disappointing.
+After all, for a traditional low-and-slow brisket cook, aside from details on how to trim the meat, it really is just applying the rub and then cooking low and slow until its done, anywhere from 8 to 15 hours!
 Whilst it is re-assuring to read that it is this vague for everyone, I'm not sure how much more helpful it is to have a one line recipe.
 But there is a lot to be said about it (and lots of people have covered lots of this ground in lots of great videos and articles), so I wanted to tackle some of that now.

 <br>
 <br>